 The Fair is not responsible for unclaimed exhibits.

 1. ENTRIES MUST BE ENTERED IN PERSON TO THE FAIRGROUNDS BETWEEN 9:00 AM AND 6:00 PM ON TUESDAY, AUGUST 15th.
-(Exceptions for 2023 include: Chicken, Egg, Rabbit, Cavy, Island Writers, Trashion Fashion) PICK UP DAY IS SUNDAY, AUGUST 20th, 9:00 AM TO NOON.
+(Exceptions for 2023 include: Chicken, Egg, Rabbit, Cavy, Island Writers, and Trashion Fashion) PICK-UP DAY IS SUNDAY, AUGUST 20th, 9:00 AM TO NOON.
 THE SJC FAIR IS NOT RESPONSIBLE FOR UNCLAIMED EXHIBITS AND CANNOT BE RESPONSIBLE FOR STORAGE OF UNCLAIMED EXHIBITS.
 Certain departments i.e. Island Writers and Horse may have special entry deadlines.
-Please check with your department superintendent or check with the Fair Office by emailing firstname.lastname@example.org or calling 360-378-4310 for additional information.
+Please check with your department superintendent or check with the Fair Office by emailing email@example.com or calling 360-378-8420 for additional information.

-2. Age of exhibitor is determined as of January 1st of current year (4H participants' age is determined by October 1st of current 4H year).
+2. Age of the exhibitor is determined as of January 1st of the current year (4-H participants' age is determined by October 1st of the current 4H year).
 Unless otherwise noted youth open exhibitors will be classified as 17 years and under and adults as 18 years and older.

 4. Only San Juan County residents, including summer residents, are eligible to enter exhibits at the Fair.

-6. The Fair Board reserves the final and absolute right to interpret these rules and regulations, determine all matters, questions and controversies thereto, or otherwise arising out of, or in connection with the Fair.
+6. The Fair Board reserves the final and absolute right to interpret these rules and regulations, and determine all matters, questions, and controversies thereto, or otherwise arising out of, or in connection with the Fair.

 7. The Fair Board reserves the right to accept or reject entries for any reason.